HragD/mini-ids/README.md

-# 🛡️ Mini IDS - Intrusion Detection System (Python)

 This is a basic network-based Intrusion Detection System (IDS) built in Python using Scapy.
 It works on Windows and monitors live network traffic for:

-- 🚨 SYN flood attempts
+SYN flood attempts
-- 🔍 Port scan behavior
+Port scan behavior
-- ⚠️ Blacklisted IPs
+Blacklisted IPs

----

-## 📦 Requirements
+ Requirements

 - Python 3.x
 - scapy